mohamedmodizo/mohamedmodizo/README.md

 - **SQL Practice and Analysis Projects**
   SQL notebooks and query exercises focused on extracting insights from data.

-- **Green Foods**
+- **Contractor's Software**
-  A web-based project built with HTML.
+  A web-based project built with Python.

 - **More Data Projects Coming Soon**
-  I am actively working on stronger public projects in analytics, visualization, and machine learning.
+  I am actively working on stronger public projects in analytics, visualisation, and machine learning.

 > I am continuously improving my repositories by adding better documentation, cleaner code, and clearer project structure.